 It wasn’t too long ago when South Korea produced an Ocean’s Eleven-ish movie with a no-brainer title, Thieves.
 With an expert ensemble for an impossible mission to break through an establishment of the highest security, Lupin’s plot is just all too familiar.
 It’s too generic and isn’t exactly sure of what it wants to be and where it needs to go.
 It couldn’t even decide on which language to use.
 I get that it wants to appeal to a wider international demographics but the English script made it uncomfortable for its actors to express emotions since they’re too focused on delivering their lines.
 Even the changes in locations didn’t seem too relevant at all.
 They could’ve filmed everything in Japan and it wouldn’t make any difference.

 Lupin has a lot of qualities that could’ve been highlighted in the film.
 He has plenty of skills that could have been used for a deeper plot and better action sequences: like his ability to disguise himself, his fluency in many languages, his dislike for killing, his escape expertise, and brilliance for deductions and strategies almost on par with Detective Conan.
-I’m afraid the movie’s focus shifted on Michael Lee when it should have been more Lupin-centric.
+I’m a bit disappointed that the movie shifted its attention to Michael Lee when it should have been more Lupin-centric.

 Lupin The Third is directed by Kitamura Ryuhei, the director of Azumi and Godzilla: Final Wars.
 By now, live-action makers should have been able to take some notes on how to make action sequences from the 2012 Rurouni Kenshin movie.
 This film sticks with the shaky cam technique for a more realistic appeal but they’re also dimly lit and poorly edited so in the end, the action scenes ended up literally painful to watch.